Sarapulov/zg/README.md

 This method includes the check if the current page is a ticket form page (`zg().isTicketFormPage()`).
 So no need to do this check explicitly.

+I've checked that on both Copenhagen v1 and v2 themes.
+Script works as expected.
+No jQuery required for this script to work.

 ```
 // must be invoked on the page load primarily because of CC field which appears with a delay
 document.addEventListener('DOMContentLoaded', function() {